pressureless/paper_md/papers/Regularized/Regularized.md

 Before presenting our new sculpting tools, we first review core concepts of linear elastostatics upon which our formulation is based.
 In the next sections, we focus our exposition on 3D linear elasticity and postpone the 2D case to Section 8, where the analogous 2D expressions are derived using our 3D results.
 For more details on linear elastostatics, we point the reader to [@slaughter2012linearized].

-Elastostatics: In an infinite 3D continuum, the quasi-static equilibrium state of linear elasticity is determined by a displacement field u : R3 → R3 that minimizes the elastic potential energy
+Elastostatics: In an infinite 3D continuum, the quasi-static equilibrium state of linear elasticity is determined by a displacement field $\boldsymbol{u} : R^3 → R^3$ that minimizes the elastic potential energy

 $$
 E(\boldsymbol{u})=\frac{\mu}{2}\|\nabla \boldsymbol{u}\|^{2}+\frac{\mu}{2(1-2 v)}\|\nabla \cdot \boldsymbol{u}\|^{2}-\langle\boldsymbol{b}, \boldsymbol{u}\rangle